 In April 2007, I joined Microsoft as an evangelist focusing on media and entertainment scenarios.
 I focus on explaining and demonstrating technologies like Windows Azure, Xbox, WPF, Silverlight, Windows, Windows Phone, and most recently the Kinect Sensor.
 In this role, I have worked with some of the largest media companies in the world, including Adobe, Disney, 20st Century Fox, Time Warner, CBS, Netflix, Sony, and Hulu and even had the opportunity to work with Ice Cube and interview him.

-Throughout my time at Microsoft, I have had roughly the same role, one of a technical evangelist, explaining and demonstrating software development technologies.
-At Microsoft, the evangelism group has changed over time with the technology landscape:
+Throughout my time at Microsoft, I have had roughly the same role, one of a creative experience engineer and a technical evangelist, explaining and demonstrating software development technologies.
+Experimenting with technology and hacking together solutions with partners is a core part of that.
+At Microsoft, the partner-facing evangelism/engineering group has changed over time with the technology landscape:

 - Developer and Platform Evangelism (DPE): Communications Sector

 - Developer and Platform Evangelism: US West Region

 - Developer Experience (DX Corp)

 - Technical Evangelism and Development (TED)